YnotY2/amsterdam_random_mullvad_vpn/README.md

 ## Explained

 This tool is designed to start and end connections when specified to random Amsterdam MullvadVPN servers using WireGuard.
-It provides functionality to automatically starting, verifying, and quiting connection, as well as view relevant connection details in the terminal.
+It provides functionality to automatically start, vertify, and quit connection, as well as view relevant connection details in the terminal.
 This is a very simple lil-code that I thought I would make public cuz why not 0-0 .
 You can quite easily modify the code for you're use case...

 - MullVad config-files download url; "https://mullvad.net/en/account/wireguard-config"